gonum/gonum/README.md

 ## Build tags

-The gonum packages use a variety of build tags to set non-standard build conditions.
+The Gonum packages use a variety of build tags to set non-standard build conditions.
-Building gonum applications will work without knowing how to use these tags, but they can be used during testing and to control the use of assembly and CGO code.
+Building Gonum applications will work without knowing how to use these tags, but they can be used during testing and to control the use of assembly and CGO code.

 The current list of non-internal tags is as follows: